Gopikrishna-M-A/sset-website/README.md

 4.Edit the HTML and CSS files: Use a code editor of your choice to edit the HTML and CSS files to fit SSET College's branding and content.

 5.Link new CSS files: If you need to create a new CSS file for a specific page, link it in the HTML file for that page.
-You can also use the default

-6.style.css file for all pages.
+You can also use the default style.css file for all pages.

-7.Preview the website: Open any HTML file in a web browser to preview the website.
+6.Preview the website: Open any HTML file in a web browser to preview the website.

 Directory Structure: